Tesco wins in 'chicken korma' war with Sainsbury's

 "They are priced the same, but our pork is British, and Tesco's is sourced from somewhere else in the EU," said Sainsbury's commercial director, Mike Coupe.

-"They are not the same product."'Not misleading'
+"They are not the same product."

 But Tesco argued to the ASA that most people were not primarily concerned about where the meat had been produced.